 All deposit bonds have an expiry date.
 A deposit bond expires on the earliest of when:

 Yes.
 The deposit bond certificate represents the deposit until settlement and does not remove the purchaser’s obligation to pay the full purchase price to the seller at settlement.

 Deposit bonds are issued on the understanding that the purchaser remains responsible for the deposit amount that is being guaranteed by Deposit Power.
 Signing and agreeing to the Counter Indemnity and acknowledgement in the application form is the purchaser’s acknowledgement of their responsibility and liability in the event that they default under the terms of the Contract of Sale.

 In simple terms, should the purchaser default under the purchase contract and the seller makes a claim, Deposit Power on behalf of the Guarantor will seek repayment of the claim amount from the purchaser.

-Fees for all types of Deposit Power Guarantees can be obtained by clicking on the “Quote” button on the top right hand side of this web page.
+Fees for all types of deposit bonds can be obtained by clicking on the “Get a Quote” button on the top right hand side of this web page.

 As the Authorised Manager of the Guarantor, DP Bonds Pty Ltd (Deposit Power) is authorised to accept, assess and instruct Perpetual to pay valid claims.
 Nominated parties from Deposit Power are listed as having sole authority to instruct Perpetual to make payment.
-Such authority to instruct Perpetual is made independently of and without reference to the Guarantor of the Deposit Power Guarantee, Lombard Insurance Company Limited.
+Such authority to instruct Perpetual is made independently of and without reference to the Guarantor of the Deposit Power deposit bond, Lombard Insurance Company Limited.

 Claim payments are made within 2 clear business days of a valid claim being received.